Mimicking Production Behavior with Generated Mocks: Mock Generation with

 \rick operates in three phases.
 We illustrate them in \autoref{fig:rick-overview}.
 In the first phase \circled{1}, \rick identifies test generation targets within an application.
 These targets are called methods under test, and they have mockable method calls.
 We define them as follows:

 \emph{\textbf{Methods under Test (MUTs)}:} The target methods for test generation by \rick are called methods under test (MUTs).
-A method is considered as being an MUT, if it invokes methods on objects of other types.
+A method is considered as being an MUT if it invokes methods on objects of other types.
 The identification of MUTs forms the basis of the test generation effort, since the intention of each test generated by \rick is to verify the behavior of one MUT after isolating it from such external interactions.

-\emph{\textbf{Mockable method calls}:} We define a mockable method call as a method call nested within an MUT, that is made on a field or a parameter object whose type is different from the declaring type of the MUT.
-When \rick generates a test for the MUT, a mockable method call becomes a \emph{mock method call}, i.e., the external object is replaced with a mock object, and the mockable method call occurs on this mock object.
+\emph{\textbf{Mockable method calls}:} We define a mockable method call as a method call nested within an MUT, that is made on a field or a parameter object whose type is different from the declaring type of the MUT. \revisedthree{\rick will mock objects of types that are declared within the project, and not types from the standard library or dependencies.} When \rick generates a test for the MUT, a mockable method call becomes a \emph{mock method call}, i.e., the external object is replaced with a mock object, and the mockable method call occurs on this mock object.

 \autoref{fig:rick-overview} illustrates the identification of an MUT (highlighted in yellow), together with its mockable method calls (shown here in green circles).
 In \autoref{sec:rick-design} we detail how a nested method call qualifies as being mockable.
 As an example, consider the class \texttt{ClassUnderTest} presented in \autoref{lst:target-methods}. \rick identifies the method \texttt{methodUnderTestOne} (line $5$) as an MUT.
 Moreover, the nested call to \texttt{mockableMethodOne} on line $8$ within \texttt{methodUnderTestOne} is identified as a mockable method call because it is made on the field \texttt{extField} of \texttt{ClassUnderTest} (line $2$), which is of an external type.
 Similarly, the method \texttt{methodUnderTestTwo} is also considered as an MUT by \rick, because it has two mockable methods called within it.
 The first is \texttt{mockableMethodTwo} called $42$ times inside a loop (line $20$), and the second one is \texttt{mockableMethodThree} (line $22$).
 Both of these methods are called on \texttt{extParam}, which is an external parameter of \texttt{methodUnderTestTwo}.